DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 Constructor of the topology widget also uses data from the GL widget, mainly the value of spacing between graphs in it and number of graphs.
-The topology widgets height is equal to the amount of graphs times their height + the amount of spacing between graphs times spacing value.
+The topology widget's height is equal to the amount of graphs times their height + the amount of spacing between graphs times spacing value.
 In contrast, the machine node's height is the computed height of machine nodes + spacings between them.
-NUMA node nodes' and cores nodes' heights are computed similarly as heights of their children (for cores, heights of the CPU graphs an spacings between them) plus spacings between the children.
+NUMA node nodes' and cores nodes' heights are computed similarly as heights of their children (for cores, heights of the CPU graphs and spacings between them) plus spacings between the children.

 ### Updating topology widgets

 This doesn't really happen.
-What actually happens is the old widget, if it exists, is removed, a new topology widget is created and inserted into its place.
+What actually happens is the old widget, if it exists, is removed, and a new topology widget is created and inserted into its place.

 Then, all topology widgets are removed from the wrapper topology widget's